A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: Optimization framework

+After the updates of both stages, the time-allocation factor $\eta$ is updated via \eqref{eq:eta-update}.
+This scalar update does not require solving an additional optimization subproblem and is performed before checking the convergence criterion.

-Each block update either (i) maximizes the objective with the remaining variables fixed, or (ii) maximizes a tight surrogate (SCA) that lower-bounds the original cost.
-Hence, the sequence of objective values is monotonically non-decreasing and upper bounded due to the finite transmit power.
-By standard results for block-coordinate methods (see, e.g., \cite{Bertsekas,Bertsekas-AL,Razaviyayn}), the procedure converges to a stationary point of the original problem under mild regularity conditions.
+Each block update either (i) maximizes the objective with the remaining variables fixed, (ii) maximizes a tight surrogate (SCA) that lower-bounds the original cost, or (iii) updates the scalar time-allocation factor $\eta$ via the closed-form solution \eqref{eq:eta-update}.
+Hence, the sequence of objective values is monotonically non-decreasing and upper bounded, due to the finite transmit power and the bounded interval $\eta \in [\eta_{\mathrm{min}}, \eta_{\mathrm{max}}]$.
+By standard results for block-coordinate methods \cite{Bertsekas,Bertsekas-AL, Razaviyayn}, the procedure converges to a stationary point of the original problem under mild regularity conditions.

-In practice we terminate the outer loop when the relative improvement of the objective between two successive outer iterations is below a threshold $\epsilon$ (e.g., $10^{-3}$) or when a maximum number of iterations $I_{\max}$ is reached.
+In practice, the outer loop is terminated when the relative improvement of the objective between two successive iterations falls below a threshold $\epsilon$ (e.g., $10^{-3}$) or when a maximum number of iterations $I_\text{max}$ is reached.
 Inner subproblems (SDPs/SCA) are solved to moderate tolerances to balance accuracy and runtime.
-The computational bottleneck is represented by the SDP solvers in problem \textbf{(P4)-sdr} (Section~\ref{sec:meta-opt}).
-Their complexity scales polynomially with the STAR-RIS dimension $N$ (roughly cubic for interior-point solvers).
+The computational bottleneck is represented by the SDP solvers in problem \textbf{(P4)-sdr} (Subsection~\ref{sec:meta-opt}), whose complexity scales polynomially with the STAR-RIS dimension $N$ (roughly cubic for interior-point solvers).
 The SCA and projection steps are comparatively inexpensive.
-For large-scale arrays, first-order SDP solvers or low-rank approximations can be employed.
-However, this is outside the current paper's scope and is left for future work.
+For large-scale arrays, first-order SDP solvers or low-rank approximations can be employed; this is left for future work.